What’s the Difference Between Adopting and Buying a Dog?

 Upfront costs may be lower

 It’s no secret that you can adopt a dog for a lot less money than it takes to buy one from a breeder.
 Adoption fees can be a fraction of what a breeder charges for buying a pet.
 If you don’t have a big upfront budget for a new pet, adoption is a wonderful idea.

 The Cons of Adopting a Dog

 As easy as it might seem, there are some ways that adopting a dog can be tricky.

-Knowledge of the dog’s background and genetics will be limited
+Knowledge of dog’s background and genetics may be limited

 Rescue dogs come from all kinds of places.
 Some were born on the street or in the woods—some were abandoned by previous owners.
 Without a full history, it’s impossible to know the genetic makeup of a dog without doing a DNA test.
 That means you aren’t going to be able to know ahead of time if your dog is genetically prone to any medical problems or behavior issues.
 There may also be trauma to overcome.

 Choosing rescue dogs versus breeders’ dogs seems like the best option financially, however it’s impossible to say what might happen down the road with an adoptee’s health.
 When you bring a pet into your home, it’s important that you plan ahead.
 Even the healthiest of puppies can require significant medical care later on.
 If the puppy you adopt was exposure to poor living conditions previously, he or she may suffer from unknown or undetected health issues.

 Options may be limited